Synapta maculata

 Synapta maculata, the snake sea cucumber, is a species of sea cucumber in the family Synaptidae.
 It is found in shallow waters in the tropical Indo-Pacific Ocean.
 Sometimes growing as long as 3 m, it is one of the longest sea cucumbers in the world.

 Description

 S. maculata is a long, slender sea cucumber with fifteen tentacles, growing to a length of about 2 m.
 Although not the heaviest or bulkiest sea cucumber in the world, it is probably the longest, with individuals exceptionally reaching to over 3 m.
 Its colouring is variable, being some shade of yellowish-brown with wide longitudinal stripes and patches of darker colour.
-The spicules (microscopic calcareous spike-like structures that support the body wall) are large and shaped like anchors and are used in locomotion; they can be as long as 2 mm.
-The spicules are adhesive, and the sea cucumber is very difficult to detach from a wetsuit.
+The ossicles (microscopic calcareous spike-like structures that support the body wall) are large and shaped like anchors and are used in locomotion; they can be as long as 2 mm.
+The ossicles are adhesive, and the sea cucumber is very difficult to detach from a wetsuit.